 - Better shelf-life – When it comes to shelf life, hot coffee is no match for a cold brew coffee.
 Hot coffee goes bad in a couple of days, however cold brew can last a week in a refrigerator.
 Cold-brew is able to give the coffee connoisseur a hard time in judging the difference between a freshly prepared coffee and the one kept in a refrigerator for more than 3 days.

 These benefits make the cold brew coffee an irresistible choice for the coffee lovers and are apt reasons to showcase the shift of larger number of people towards this peculiar coffee.

 Like traditional coffee, cold brew coffee does not have a certain origin.
 Some consider that it was introduced by the ancient Peruvian process and some consider it to be introduced by Dutch traders of Indonesia to Japan in the 1600s.
 Whatsoever, this drink has revolutionized the coffee world with its benefits and easier process.
-Now with modern technology being used in the process of production of cold brew coffee, it is certain that the efficient methods of making cold brew coffee that will cut the costs will be developed and this will make it a commonplace drink.
+With modern technology being used in the production of cold brew coffee, it is certain that the efficient methods of making cold brew coffee that will cut the costs will be developed, making it a commonplace drink.

 This article has been written by the team of Grand View Research, Inc., a U.S. based company specializing in global strategic business reports, while also providing actionable insights.
 The company offers syndicated as well as customized research reports, along with consulting services.
 It assists businesses in making informed decisions on the cold brew coffee market through relevant and fact-based market intelligence reports.